 Resources for Regions Strategic Review

-The review makes several key recommendations to reshape and refocus the program including:
+The review made several key recommendations to reshape and refocus the program including:

-- The program objectives should be updated and refined in order to better target the scope of the program.
+- The program objectives were updated and refined to better target the scope of the program.

-- Applications should link proposed projects to the relevant Local Government Area's (LGA) Community Strategic Plan or relevant NSW Government Regional Plan.
+- Applicants were asked to demonstrate how the proposed project(s) linked to the relevant Local Government Area's (LGA) Community Strategic Plan or relevant NSW Government Regional Plan.

-- The scope of eligible projects should be broadened to include both infrastructure and programs.
+- The scope of eligible projects was broadened to include both infrastructure and programs.

-- Each mining-impacted LGA will be eligible to apply for a guaranteed amount of funding for their region.
+- Each mining-impacted LGA was eligible to apply for a guaranteed amount of funding for their region.

 The University of Technology Sydney’s Institute for Public Policy and Governance undertook research and analysis to inform the review of the Resources for Regions program.Download the UTS report (PDF, 736.1 KB)